ZiiMs/ChatChannel/README.md

     - Color

 ## Tasks:
-- [ ] Create command
+- [x] Create command
-    - [ ] Channel creates and saves to database
+    - [X] Channel creates and saves to database
 - [ ] Join channel command
-    -[ ] Adds the player to database, with channel ID if channel exists -[ ] Receives messages sent in channel
+    - [ ] Adds the player to database, with channel name if channel exists
+    - [ ] Receives messages sent in channel
 - [ ] Auto join channel
     - [ ] On join, joins channel automatically
 - [ ] Prepare for deploy